-A further consequence of high traffic volumes within Baldock is the risk of poor air quality around some roads, particularly in the Whitehorse Street/Hitchin Street area.
-While current nitrogen dioxide (NO2) levels are within the level set by the relevant national Air Quality Objective, they would deteriorate over coming years without action to mitigate the impact of the developments proposed in the North Hertfordshire Local Plan.
-In addition, there has been no monitoring of fine particulate matter in Baldock, which is linked to vehicle emissions14.
+6.2 A further consequence of high traffic volumes within Baldock is the risk of poor air quality around some roads, particularly in the Whitehorse Street/Hitchin Street area.
+While current nitrogen dioxide (NO2) levels are within the level set by the relevant national Air Quality Objective, they would deteriorate over coming years without action to mitigate the impact of the developments being proposed in the new North Hertfordshire Local Plan.
+In addition, there has been no monitoring of fine particulate matter in Baldock, which is linked to vehicle emissions.

-The evidence prepared to support the proposed development of these sites anticipates that new link roads and junction improvements will mitigate the impact of additional traffic on the Whitehorse Street/Station Road crossroads15.
+6.3 The evidence prepared to support the proposed development of these sites anticipates that new link roads and junction improvements will mitigate the impact of additional traffic on the Whitehorse Street/Station Road crossroads.
 However, as experience with the bypass has shown, the impact of road improvements can be difficult to predict, as it relies on assumptions about trip rates and distributions, and wider factors such as changes in vehicle fuels and usage.
-In this context it is appropriate to require additional measures, beyond those already set out in the Local Plan, to minimise the risk of unacceptable impacts on congestion and emissions, and to monitor impacts as the developments are implemented (allowing further measures to be pursued if needed, as set out in part (f) of the policy).
+In this context it is appropriate to require additional measures, beyond those already proposed in the new Local Plan, to minimise the risk of unacceptable impacts on congestion and emissions, and to monitor impacts as the developments are implemented (allowing further measures to be pursued if needed, as set out in part (f) of the policy).

-This is particularly important for sites BA2, BA3, BA4 and BA10, for which the Local Plan provides very few specific requirements relating to sustainable travel16.
+6.4 This is particularly important for sites BA2, BA3, BA4 and BA10, for which the new Local Plan proposes very few specific requirements relating to sustainable travel.
 These, like site BA1, will result in additional pedestrian and cycle movements to other parts of the town, so should contribute to appropriate off-site improvements.
-The introduction of bus services - if necessary with some initial financial support from the development - is particularly important for site BA1; not just to assist those with limited mobility, but also because significant parts of the site are more than 20 minutes' walk from the town centre and/or beyond a ten minute cycle ride17.
+The introduction of bus services - if necessary with some initial financial support from the developments - is particularly important for site BA1; not just to assist those with limited mobility, but also because significant parts of the site are more than 20 minutes' walk from the town centre and/or beyond a ten minute cycle ride.

-14 NHDC (2017) Baldock Air Quality Paper.
+&lt;sup>19 NHDC (2017) Baldock Air Quality Paper.
 For information on the national Air Quality Objectives see https://uk-air.defra.gov.uk/air-pollution/uk-eu-limits

-15 AECOM for NHDC (2016) Technical Note: Preferred Local Plan Model Testing Including Baldock Link Roads; and WYG Transport Planning for Hertfordshire County Council (2017) Baldock North: Transport Assessment.
+&lt;sup>20 AECOM for NHDC (2016) Technical Note: Preferred Local Plan Model Testing Including Baldock Link Roads; and WYG Transport Planning for Hertfordshire County Council (2017) Baldock North: Transport Assessment.

-16 Promoting more sustainable travel is central to the approach of the latest Local Transport Plan for Hertfordshire: Hertfordshire County Council (2018) Hertfordshire's Local Transport Plan ('LTP4').
+&lt;sup>21 Promoting more sustainable travel is central to the approach of the latest Local Transport Plan for Hertfordshire: Hertfordshire County Council (2018) Hertfordshire's Local Transport Plan ('LTP4').

-17 Markides Associates for NHDC (2017) North Hertfordshire Transport Strategy.
+&lt;sup>22 Markides Associates for NHDC (2017) North Hertfordshire Transport Strategy.

-Policy E2 Green infrastructure
+Policy E2 Green infrastructure and outdoor recreation

-Applications to develop sites BA1, BA2, BA3, BA4 and BA10 in the North Hertfordshire Local Plan should provide for an appropriate amount and range of publicly accessible green infrastructure which complies with or exceeds North Hertfordshire District Council's standards (including spaces for children and young people, outdoor sport, allotments and informal recreation).
-In making this provision the applications should take into account existing needs for green infrastructure within Baldock, Bygrave and Clothall, and should:
+Applications to develop sites BA1, BA2, BA3, BA4 and BA10 proposed in the new North Hertfordshire Local Plan should provide for an appropriate amount and range of publicly accessible green infrastructure which complies with or exceeds North Hertfordshire District Council's standards (including spaces for children and young people, outdoor sport, allotments and informal recreation).
+In making this provision the applications should take into account existing needs for green infrastructure within Baldock, Bygrave and Clothall, and address the following principles: